grosser/fast_gettext/README.markdown

 ###default_locale
 If the simple rule of "first `availble_locale` or 'en'" is not suficcient for you, simply set `FastGettext.default_locale = 'de'`.

+###Chains
+You can use any number of repositories to find a translation.
+Simply add them to a chain and when the first cannot translate a given key, the next is asked and so forth.
+    repos = [
+      FastGettext::TranslationRepository.build('old', :path=>'....'),
+      FastGettext::TranslationRepository.build('new', :path=>'....')
+    ]
+    FastGettext.add_text_domain 'combined', :type=>:chain, :chain=>repos

+#Logger
+When you want to know which keys could not be translated, or where used, add a Logger to a Chain:
+    repos = [
+      FastGettext::TranslationRepository.build('app', :path=>'....')
+      FastGettext::TranslationRepository.build('logger', :type=>:logger, :callback=>lamda{|msgid_or_array_of_ids| ... }),
+    }
+    FastGettext.add_text_domain 'combined', :type=>:chain, :chain=>repos
+If the Logger is in position #1 it will see all translations, if it is in position #2 it will only see the unfound.
+Unfound may not always mean missing, if you chose not to translate a word because the msgid is a good translation, it will appear nevertheless.
+A lambda or anything that responds to `call` will do as callback.

 ###Plugins
 Want a yml, xml, database version ?
 Write your own TranslationRepository!